MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

 For general information about these steps, see [How to Create a New Workflow](manage-workflows-auth-tool.md) and [How to Save and Build a Workflow](manage-workflows-auth-tool.md).

 ### Add the Workflow Activities
-Ken uses this procedure to add the WF activities **Add AD DS Computer to Group** and **Set Activity Status to Completed** to his workflow.
+Ken uses this procedure to add the WF activities **Add AD DS Computer to Group** and **Set Activity Status to Completed** to their workflow.

 #### Add WF activities to the workflow